-- At least 1 private cloud and at least 1 public cloud
+- At least one private cloud and at least one public cloud

-- A bare-metal or virtual environment connected to at least 1 public cloud or private cloud
+- A bare-metal or virtual environment connected to at least one public cloud or private cloud

 But every IT system becomes a hybrid cloud when apps can move in and out of multiple separate—yet connected—environments.
 At least a few of those environments need to be sourced from consolidated IT resources that can scale on demand.
 And all those environments need to be managed as a single environment using an integrated management and orchestration platform.